 Together, Ken Fisher, Jeff Silk, Bill Glaser, Michael Hanson and Aaron Anderson make up the Investment Policy Committee (IPC) at Fisher Investments.
 The IPC, directly supported by Fisher Investments' dedicated team of research analysts, makes strategic investment decisions for both institutional and private client portfolios.

 Within the Fisher Investments Institutional Group, the client service and marketing roles are carried out by the firm's Portfolio Specialists, who serve as liaison between the IPC and our institutional clients and consultants.
 Their principle functions include servicing institutional clients and marketing to consultants and plan sponsors.
 The Portfolio Specialist role encompasses a variety of responsibilities including communicating portfolio strategy, market outlook, and performance.
 Additionally, Portfolio Specialists work with institutional clients and the Research Department to conduct independent research projects.

-Founded in 1979, Fisher Investments is an independent, fee-only investment adviser with $110 billion under management.* Fisher Investments maintains four principal business units, Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group, which serve a global client base of diverse investors.
-The clients of Fisher Investments and its affiliates include over 150 large institutions and over 68,000 high net worth individuals.
+Founded in 1979, Fisher Investments is an independent, fee-only investment adviser with $123 billion under management.* Fisher Investments maintains four principal business units, Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group, which serve a global client base of diverse investors.
+The clients of Fisher Investments and its affiliates include over 75,000 clients.
 Founder and Executive Chairman Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
-He has also authored several New York Times bestsellers on finance and investing. (*As of 4/30/2020)
+He has also authored several New York Times bestsellers on finance and investing. (*As of 6/30/2020)